iNaturalist / Mushroom Observer Label Generator

 Printing Labels

-You can make labels for at least 50 observations at a time.
+You can make labels for 500 observations at a time.
+If you want to do more, contact Alan Rockefeller.
 When you're ready:

 1. Click Print RTF Labels to download labels.rtf, or Print PDF Labels to download labels.pdf.

 3. The labels will be arranged in two columns with QR codes.
-Often 6 labels fit on a page.
+Often 8 labels fit on a page - but that depends on your observation fields.

-Note (RTF): If the QR code is missing, ensure you're opening the RTF file in a program that supports images in RTF files.
+Note (RTF): If the QR code is missing, ensure you're opening the RTF file in a program that supports images in RTF files like Libreoffice Writer.

 Visit the inat.label.py repository on GitHub for more information